 Most video games put the player in the central role as the hero of the story.
-Whether you're saving the princess or trying to stop a nuclear holocaust, it's usually your job to make everything better as the main character.
+Whether you're saving the princess or trying to stop a worldwide event, it's usually your job to make everything better as the main character.
 Nowadays, adventure games feature complicated branching storylines, bringing about a whole slew of video games where you get to be as evil as you want.
 However, beyond even the best action RPGs that like to test your moral compass lies an even darker place: video games where you are the villain.

 It may not be right to slam on the gas while driving your car over the citizens of Liberty City, and it might be terribly cruel to remove the bathroom door in the humble abode where your Sims live, but it sure is fun.
 There's just something enticing about video games where you play the bad guy.
-Some of them are silly and over the top, like Jaws Unleashed, but others are pretty gritty and disturbing, like the co-op shooter, Kane & Lynch.
+Some of them are silly and over the top, like Jaws Unleashed, but others are pretty gritty and disturbing, like Kane & Lynch.
 If you're looking for a game that's not all rainbows and butterflies, check out the list below of video games where you play the bad guy and vote up the best ones.

 Developer: SCE Santa Monica Studio